Find Grad Schools

 $99,068 Median Salary

 There are 136 colleges and univerities across the nation that offer a doctor's degree in economics.
-This degree is more popular with male students, and about 9% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 64.7% of economics graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were men, and 11% were students from an underrepresented racial-ethnic group.
+Also, 62.2% of economics graduates were international students.

 Education Levels of Economics Majors

-During the 2020-2021 academic year, 1,248 students earned their doctor's degree in economics.
+During the most recent year for which data is available, 1,395 people earned their doctor's degree in economics.
 This makes it the 24th most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in economics at each degree level.